Skrylar/ImpromptuModular/README.md

 ### External synchronization <a id="clocked-sync"></a>

 By default, the clock's BPM input is level sensitive and follows [Rack standards for BPM CVs](https://vcvrack.com/manual/VoltageStandards.html#pitch-and-frequencies).
 For synchronizing Clocked an external clock signal, an optional setting is available in the right-click menu called "Use **BPM Detection** (as opposed to **BPM CV**)".
 When using this option in a chain of Clocked modules, all modules must have the option checked.
-The green LED to the right of the main BPM display will light up when this mode is enabled and a cable is connected to the BPM input.
+The LED to the right of the main BPM display will light up when this mode is enabled and a cable is connected to the BPM input.
+New in version 0.6.10: this setting is available by using the MODE button located below the BPM input jack.
+When no cable is connected to the BPM input jack, the MODE button has no effect (the BPM CV mode is implicit); when a cable is connected, the possible settings are: P4, P8, P12, P24, where the number indicates the number of pulses per step of the external clock source.

 When using BPM detection, Clocked syncs itself to the incoming clock pulse, and will stay synchronized, as opposed to just calculating the BPM from the external source.
 This means that it will not drift (or that it will drift in time with the incoming pulses if they drift), and it should stay perfectly synchronized over time; it also allows for latency compensation.
 Here are a few points to keep in mind when using BPM Detection.